GOAD

 This is my internal notes for getting GOAD - Game of Active Directory up and running on Proxmox.

-# Install the essentials
+# Install essentials

 apt update && apt install curl sudo tmux -y